liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/07-npm-environment/01-setting-up-your-npm-environment-intro.markdown

 [TOC levels=1-4]

-If you're using npm for development in @product@, you should set up your npm environment to avoid potential permissions issues.
+If you're using npm for development in @sharepoint@, you should set up your npm environment to avoid potential permissions issues.
 Follow these steps to configure your npm environment: